 VOCABULARY LIST

-Ambulatory Services – services provided outside the hospital; outpatient services
+Ambulatory Services – services provided outside the hospital; outpatient services.

 Assisted Living – Residence facilities that provide housing, meals, and personal care to individuals who need help with daily living activities but do not need daily nursing care.

 Chain of Command – Each person reports to a supervisor who, in turn, reports to another supervisor at the next higher level.